cpacker/MemGPT/docs/adding_wrappers.md

-## Adding support for new LLMs + improving performance

 !!! warning "MemGPT + local LLM failure cases"

     When using open LLMs with MemGPT, **the main failure case will be your LLM outputting a string that cannot be understood by MemGPT**.
 MemGPT uses function calling to manage memory (eg `edit_core_memory(...)` and interact with the user (`send_message(...)`), so your LLM needs generate outputs that can be parsed into MemGPT function calls.